omkar8603/devTinder/homework.md

 - Explore Mongoose Documentation for model methods
 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID
-- add rewuried, unique, lowercase, min/max length, trim
+- add requried, unique, lowercase, min/max length, trim
 - add default
 - create a custume validation functiom for gender
 - Improve the DB schema - PUT all  appropiate validation on each field i schema